dkandalov/dkandalov.github.io/_posts/coroutines/2018-05-06-call-with-current-continuation.md

 Before diving into `calcc`, it's worth understanding what **continuation** is or rather what people mean when they say "continuation".
 There are several meanings:
 1. A callback passed into a function.
 In other words, if a function takes another function as an argument and calls it at some point, the argument is "continuation".
 2. A function representing the rest of a program.
-This is a bit more academic definition in which "the rest of the program" actually means the rest of the program, e.g. if we transform program to extract all the code after the current expression into some function, that function will be "continuation".
+This is a bit more academic definition in which "the rest of the program" actually means the rest of the program, e.g. if we transform a program to extract all the code after the current expression into some function, that function will be "continuation".
 3. Representation of a continuation in a particular programming language (e.g. as a class or an interface).
 4. Compiler or VM support for continuations.

 #### Continuation-passing style

 [Continuation-passing style](https://en.wikipedia.org/wiki/Continuation-passing_style) (abbreviated as CPS; not to be confused with [CSP](https://en.wikipedia.org/wiki/Communicating_sequential_processes)) is a way to structure programs so that all functions take an additional argument called **continuation** and instead of finishing or returning, functions invoke the continuation.
 For example, the program below is "hello world" written in [direct style](https://en.wikipedia.org/wiki/Direct_style).
-It uses built-in `display` function to print messages.
+It uses the built-in `display` function to print messages.
 ```
 (define (main args)
   (display "hello ")